yotoplay/twine-to-yoto/README.md

 # twine-to-yoto

-A command line to to help you convert twine -> twee documents to TweeJSON and to YotoJSON
+A command line to to help you convert [Twine/twee](https://twinery.org/) documents to YotoJSON format for interactive audio content.

 ## How To